-information using appropriate vocabulary and expressions at Entry 1.
+There may be a minor omission in the information provided, but the vocabulary and expressions are entirely appropriate for Entry 1.
+Candidate communicates task producing three relevant pieces of information using appropriate vocabulary and expressions at Entry 1.
+1 mark The information is more limited, less relevant and may be repetitive.
+Most relevant information may be provided but vocabulary and expressions are more limited.
 Insufficient information or no information worthy of credit.
 0 marks The information is so limited that the task is incomplete or so irrelevant that it does not match the requirements.
 Vocabulary and expressions are not appropriate at Entry 1.